code-kern-ai/refinery-sample-projects/README.md

     <img src="figures/ws_threshold.png">
 </p>

-If you're wondering how these plots were generated, head over to the [pretty-print-confusion-matrix GitHub repo](https://github.com/wcipriano/pretty-print-confusion-matrix)!
+If you're wondering how these plots were generated, head over to [pretty-print-confusion-matrix](https://github.com/wcipriano/pretty-print-confusion-matrix)!